Email your representative to eliminate capital gains tax on bitcoin payments under $200.

+We need tax policy to catch up to innovation and recognize bitcoin's utility as a medium of exchange.
 Under current rules, every bitcoin payment is taxed as if you were selling stock.
 A de minimis exemption would fix that, treating payments like money, not an investment.

-It means bitcoin payments under a certain threshold, such as $600, would not trigger capital-gains tax.
+It means bitcoin payments under a certain threshold, such as $200, would not trigger capital-gains tax.
 It recognizes the dual utility of bitcoin as not only an investment, but also a medium of exchange.
 It treats bitcoin purchases for goods and services like everyday spending.

 It reflects many real-world everyday purchases like coffee, meals, rides, gas, groceries, and keeps the threshold meaningful but manageable.
 De minimis thresholds should also be adjusted to inflation, to ensure they remain meaningful in the future.